DataDog/chaos-controller/README.md

 ## How to use it?

-The controller works with custom Kubernetes resources describing the wanted failures and the pods to target.
-By creating those resources in the namespace of the pods you want to affect, it'll create pods to inject the needed failures.
+The controller works with a custom Kubernetes resource describing the wanted failures and the pods to target.
+By creating this resource in the namespace of the pods you want to affect, it'll create pods to inject the needed failures.

 Please take a look at the different failures documentations linked in the table of content of this repository for more information about what they are doing and how to use them.

+You can have [a full example of the disruption resource](config/samples/chaos_v1beta1_disruption.yaml) with comments.

 ## Contributing